jrasmusson/ios-professional-course/Bankey/10-Animating-with-Constraints/README.md

 Run the app now.
 And you should see the title appear offscreen.

 Now comes the fun part.
 Animating the title in.
 To do this we need to hook into the `viewDidAppear` lifecycle of the view controller.
-We want the auto layout to have fully completed.
+We want the auto layout to have fully completed (that's why we don't do this in `willAppear`).

 Now we want to change the constraint and trigger the animation in.

 ```swift
 override func viewDidAppear(_ animated: Bool) {